How to Create a Puppy Linux Live USB Drive

 1. Download and run the Universal USB Boot Maker.

-(2) Next, choose "Puppy Linux" for the distribution.
+(2) Choose "Puppy Linux" as the distribution.

 Puppy Linux Live USB Boot Maker

-Make a Puppy Linux Bootable USB using DD
+Make a Puppy Linux Bootable USB using DD on Windows

 diskpart